-- (1) SHORTAGE CATEGORY POSITIONS.-For purposes of sections 3304, 5333, and 5753 of title 5, the head of a department or agency of the Federal Government (other than the Secretary of Defense) may determine, under regulations prescribed by the Office of Personnel Management, that certain Federal acquisition positions (as described in subsection (g)(1)(A)) are shortage category positions in order to use the authorities in those sections to recruit and appoint highly qualified individuals directly to those positions in the department or agency. - (2) TERMINATION OF AUTHORITY.-The head of a department or agency may not appoint an individual to a position of employment under this subsection after September 30, 2012. - (k) Reemployment Without Loss of Annuity.- - (1) ESTABLISHMENT OF POLICIES AND PROCEDURES.-The head of each executive agency, after consultation with the Administrator and the Director of the Office of Personnel Management, shall establish policies and procedures under which the agency head may reemploy in an acquisition-related position (as described in subsection (g)(1)(A)) an individual receiving an annuity from the Civil Service Retirement and Disability Fund, on the basis of the individual's service, without discontinuing the annuity.
-The head of each executive agency shall keep the Administrator informed of the agency's use of this authority. - (2) CRITERIA FOR CONTINUATION OF ANNUITY.-Policies and procedures established under paragraph (1) shall authorize the head of the executive agency, on a case-by-case basis, to continue an annuity if any of the following makes the reemployment of an individual essential: - (A) The unusually high or unique qualifications of an individual receiving an annuity from the Civil Service Retirement and
+(1) Shortage category positions.-For purposes of sections 3304, 5333, and 5753 of title 5, the head of a department or agency of the Federal Government (other than the Secretary of Defense) may determine, under regulations prescribed by the Office of Personnel Management, that certain Federal acquisition positions (as described in subsection (g)(1)(A)) are shortage category positions in order to use the authorities in those sections to recruit and appoint highly qualified individuals directly to those positions in the department or agency.

+(2) TERMINATION OF AUTHORITY.-The head of a department or agency may not appoint an individual to a position of employment under this subsection after September 30, 2017.

+(k) Reemployment Without Loss of Annuity.-

+(1) ESTABLISHMENT OF POLICIES AND PROCEDURES.-The head of each executive agency, after consultation with the Administrator and the Director of the Office of Personnel Management, shall establish policies and procedures under which the agency head may reemploy in an acquisition-related position (as described in subsection (g)(1)(A)) an individual receiving an annuity from the Civil Service Retirement and Disability Fund, on the basis of the individual's service, without discontinuing the annuity.
+The head of each executive agency shall keep the Administrator informed of the agency's use of this authority.

+(2) CRITERIA FOR CONTINUATION OF ANNUITY.-Policies and procedures established under paragraph (1) shall authorize the head of the executive agency, on a case-by-case basis, to continue an annuity if any of the following makes the reemployment of an individual essential:

-- Disability Fund on the basis of the individual's service. - (B) The exceptional difficulty in recruiting or retaining a qualified employee. - (C) A temporary emergency hiring need. - (3) SERVICE NOT SUBJECT TO CSRS OR FERS.-An individual reemployed under this subsection shall not be deemed an employee for purposes of chapter 83 or 84 of title 5. - (4) REPORTING REQUIREMENT.-The Administrator shall submit annually to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the use of the authority under this subsection, including the number of employees reemployed under authority of this subsection. - (5) SUNSET PROVISION.-The authority under this subsection expires on December 31, 2011.
+(A) The unusually high or unique qualifications of an individual receiving an annuity from the Civil Service Retirement and Disability Fund on the basis of the individual's service.

+(B) The exceptional difficulty in recruiting or retaining a qualified employee.

+(C) A temporary emergency hiring need.

+(3) SERVICE NOT SUBJECT TO CSRS OR FERS.- An individual reemployed under this subsection shall not be deemed an employee for purposes of chapter 83 or 84 of title 5.

+- (4) REPORTING REQUIREMENT.-The Administrator shall submit annually to the Committee on Oversight and Government Reform of the House of Representatives and the Committee on Homeland Security and Governmental Affairs of the Senate a report on the use of the authority under this subsection, including the number of employees reemployed under authority of this subsection. - (5) SUNSET PROVISION.-The authority under this subsection expires on December 31, 2011. - (l) Acquisition Internship and Training Programs.-All Federal civilian agency acquisition internship or acquisition training programs shall follow guidelines provided by the Office of Federal Procurement Policy to ensure consistent training standards necessary to develop uniform core competencies throughout the Federal Government.